 Hi, my name is Alex, I am a physician and I love food, its cycle.

 My interest grew over the years.
-After graduating in 2007, I felt something was missing: education had all been about diseases and treatments, there was no place for nutritional or preventive science and at the time I had no clue what to eat.
-It was only in 2011, at a seminar on musculoskeletal disorders, where health was defined as a balance in movement, nutrition and communication, that I fully realised I had to change direction.
+After graduating in 2007, I felt something was missing: education had all been about diseases and treatments, there was no place for nutritional or preventive science and at the time I simply had no clue what to eat.
+It was only in 2011, at a seminar on musculoskeletal disorders, where health was defined as a balance in movement, nutrition and communication, that I fully realized I had to change direction.

 Literally the day after, I met Dao at the bakery where she was working and it didn't take long before we started traveling together (two years later we got married).
 I got to read about food and agriculture, lived at a farm, tried out Fuhrman and McDougall, and maybe more than anything else, our taste buds got more sensitive and we found something we both enjoy: healthy, tasty, traditional food!